SEG2105-uottawa/SEG2105-Assignment1/README.md

 Overwrite the [ARRAY.md](/pointcp/ARRAY.md) to present your data in suitable tables and draw conclusions from an analysis of the data.
 From your conclusions, develop recommendations to designers.
-Which solution is the best and why?
+Make you discuss about the performance, data growth and most common application of the three options.

 If you have questions related to the assignments, please use the Piazza forums (tag assignment1)!